 Consultation activities will provide opportunities for meaningful dialogue and development of meaningful partnerships and input from key stakeholders.

 6.9 Accountable

-Strategies will be incorporated into community engagement plans to ensure that feedback is provided about the progress of the project or plan and demonstrating how input has influenced the decision-making process.
+Strategies will be incorporated into community engagement plans to ensure that feedback is provided to the community about the progress of the project or plan and demonstrating how input has influenced the decision-making process.